aws-samples/cloudmosaic-dotnet/Module4.md

     * Select *Step Functions* from the results.
 1. Click the name of the state machine you just deployed (the name will be in the ARN shown by the cli tool output in the previous section).
 1. Click **Start execution**
-1. Delete the sample json input and paste in the json snippet below, edited to suit:
+1. Delete the sample json input and paste in the json snippet below, edited to suit.
+You need to edit the *UserId*, *MosaicId*, *GalleryId*, *Bucket*, and *SourceKey* elements at a minimum.
+For *GalleryId*, use the id of the test gallery you created in module 3 when testing the batch job.

+    > Note: The table names shown below assume you used the suggested name of *CloudMosaic* for the application resources stack you deployed in module 2.
+If you changed the name, make sure to also edit these two values to match your actual table names.

     ```json
     {